 Pruning and trimming Rose of Sharon

-Rose of Sharon, while it isn’t a tree, can grow impressively large.
+Rose of Sharon, while not a tree, can grow impressively large.
 It’s a bit like jasmine in that respect, reaching sizes of 6 feet across and 12 feet tall (almost 2 meters wide and 4 meters tall).

 When well settled in, in a suitable environment, Rose of Sharon will grow multiple trunks and turn into a dense flowering thicket in under 5 years.
 Pruning is important to contain this and keep a nice, clustered bearing.

 How to prune Rose of Sharon

 Pruning in spring is the best time.
 It ensures your shrub won’t suffer from frost at the wounds, while still giving plenty of time for new wood to grow.
 Blooms appear on new wood.

 - Prepare sharp pruning loppers or garden shears.

 - Remove small scraggly stems and dead wood that may have died off in winter.

 - Cut two-thirds of each stem off, just above a bud.

 - Select a few key stems to form a bowl-like shape, and remove most of the center ones to let light shine through the entire plant.

 It’s also possible to work with Rose of Sharon into espalier shapes.
 This is nice and rather uncommon for Rose of Sharon, so pruning it into palmate patterns or along a wall will make for a surprising and appealing impact!

 When used as a flowered hedge, this particular type of Hibiscus will only provide privacy when diligently pruned to branch out a lot.
 It’s a good solution to separate portions of a garden without completely shutting each out.